webbres/knime_slack/documentation/setup.md

 This document is a work in progress and is based on the nightly/trunk version of the nodes.

+# Creating a slack app

+Navigate to (https://api.slack.com/apps)[https://api.slack.com/apps] and log into your workspace.
+You will probably need to log in as a workspace administrator.

+* Select Create New App
+** Name the App e.g. KNIME
+** Select the workspace the App should belong to
+* Select the Permissions tab under 'Add features and functionality' ** Under Scopes select Add an OAuth Scope
+*** JSlack suggests Select all permission scopes except for identity.* however you probably only need: bot, channels:history, groups:history, channels:read, groups:read, users:read, users:read:email, chat:write:bot, im:write
+* Navigate to Install App
+** Make a note of your OAuth Access Token and your Bot User OAuth Access Token ** Run "Reinstall App" from the Install App section

 # Installing the KNIME nodes